swimos/swimos-docs/src/_reference/join-value-lanes.md

 }
 ```

-**CAUTION:** If you have multiple lanes within an Agent type, ensure that their laneUris are not identical.
-Suppose we declare two different value lanes within our `UnitAgent` with laneUri `"info"`; how the Swim runtime know which one to set?
-That said, reusing laneUris **across** Agent types is perfectly acceptable, as requests corresponding to these are guaranteed to have different nodeUris.
+{% include alert.html title='Caution' text='If you have multiple lanes within an Agent type, ensure that their laneUris are not identical.
+Suppose we declare two different value lanes within our <strong>UnitAgent</strong> with laneUri <strong>"info"</strong>; how the Swim runtime know which one to set?
+That said, reusing laneUris <strong>across</strong> Agent types is perfectly acceptable, as requests corresponding to these are guaranteed to have different nodeUris.' %}

 ### Aggregating value lanes